allex/envsubst/README.md

 ```

 #### Imposing restrictions
-There are three command line flags with which you can cause the substitution to stop with an error code, should the restriction associated with the flag not be met.
+There are several command line flags with which you can control the substitution behavior and cause it to stop with an error code when restrictions are not met.
 This can be handy if you want to avoid creating e.g. configuration files with unset or empty parameters.
 Setting a `-fail-fast` flag in conjunction with either no-unset or no-empty or both will result in a faster feedback loop, this can be especially useful when running through a large file or byte array input, otherwise a list of errors is returned.

+**Note:** The `-keep-unset` flag automatically disables `-no-unset` and `-no-empty` restrictions when used, as it preserves undefined variables in their original form rather than treating them as errors.

 The flags and their restrictions are: